Please click ‘Play’ on the image to the right to watch the Horatio’s Garden Northern Ireland Appeal Video

 The warm garden room will be the hub of the garden – a simple building, with timber cladding and a green roof lending the structure subtle sophistication.
 The sanctuary will be the first Horatio’s Garden to feature a dedicated boccia court in a social area with parasols and sensory planting.
 A beautiful water feature will bring reflection and the calm sound of water to the space.

-Meanwhile, a woodland path will enable patients to connect with nature and wildlife, giving a sense of being away from the hospital.
+Meanwhile, stunning trees and planting will enable patients to connect with nature and wildlife, giving a sense of being away from the hospital.
 Patients will have warm garden pods to shelter in, as well as areas designed for privacy outside surrounded by planting.
 A large greenhouse will be the focus for horticultural therapy and somewhere patients can enjoy growing edibles and cutting flowers.
 The haven is perfectly designed for the charity to host creative workshops, live music and seasonal events for patients and their families.

 Building work for Horatio's Garden Northern Ireland has not yet begun, but if you would like to know more please ring the office on 01722 326834 or email firstname.lastname@example.org.